 Jesus reveals a vulnerable side.
 He asks a question that we all seem unwilling to ask but want an answer, are we loved?
 Jesus lived a life of witness, everything he did was to set an example for us, while doing the will of God.
 We believe God is indestructible, but in fact God has a weakness.
 God desires love from his creation.
 Jesus asking Peter do you love me, is a reminder that Jesus wants to be loved.
 It is also a reminder that we should be telling God that we do love him.
 Jesus entire life was for all God’s children, so everyone may have eternal life.
 Therefore all will know to live loving one another, which demonstrates our love for God.
 God doesn’t always ask the question as straight forward as Jesus to Peter, but it is his question none-the-less.
 Do you love God?
 Jesus fulfilled the new covenant, which sums up all the commands in the command to love.
 We are to love God and we demonstrate our love for God by loving one another.

-Jesus says it is OK to ask if you are loved.
+Jesus reveals a vulnerable side.
+He asks a question that we all seem unwilling to ask but want an answer, are we loved?
+Share on XJesus says it is OK to ask if you are loved.
 But it is even better if we show our love through action and belief.
 If we love Jesus we should feed and tend his flock.
 Jesus’ love continues after he is gone by the indwelling of the Spirit.
 In our life God is never far from us.
 The love of God demands that he himself is ever present, always close, always ready to say we are loved.

-The readings have a thread of love running through them.
+Jesus says it is OK to ask if you are loved.
+But it is even better if we show our love through action and belief.
+Share on XThe readings have a thread of love running through them.
 Once we recognize the Spirit indwelling, we too will need to obey God because of our love, like the apostles in the first reading.
 In the second reading we view the honor and worship Jesus receives for demonstrating his love by giving his life.
 Finally Jesus’ example in the gospel indicates God wants us to know we are loved and he wants our love.
 We are never without God, because God always wants to be with us.
 God’s closeness in the form of indwelling, fills us with his love, and as he remains dedicated to each, we know God is for us.
 Always for us.

 Jesus put the question front and center, do you love me?
 God wants to know.
 We all want to know.
 Do you love me?
 We want to be viewed as “perfect” so we couldn’t reveal we are so vulnerable as to ask this question out right, but it is the question of all of us.
 We all want to be loved, we want to belong, we want to be seen by someone.

-Jean Vanier founded the community of l’Arche which creates homes for people, with people with disabilities at the center.
+We all want to be loved, we want to belong, we want to be seen by someone.
+Share on XJean Vanier founded the community of l’Arche which creates homes for people, with people with disabilities at the center.
 Jean left the navy in 1950 to follow Jesus.
 He received an incredible message not to work for war but to work for peace.
 Leaving the navy Jean visited a community in France founded by a priest that taught him about prayer.
 Jean discovered prayer is not about saying words, but about being in communion with Jesus, to rest in Jesus, to let Jesus rest in him.
 To live a mutual indwelling.

 This began Jean’s vocation to l’Arche.
 He was introduced to people with disabilities, who lived in an institution.
 He says meeting them they had a constant question, “Do you love me?”
 This is Jesus question throughout the gospels, it is the question Jesus asks specifically in the reading referenced above from John.
 “Do you love me?”
 Jean discovered that people with disabilities, those who have been hurt, rejected, looked down upon, pushed away, locked up, not listened too, not respected, have this constant cry, “Do you love me?”
-Jean discovered that their cry is the same cry of Jesus, “Do you love me?
+Jean discovered that their cry is the same cry of Jesus, “Do you love me?”

 Jean hears the cry of the poor in the people of l’Arche.
 Do you see me as important?
 Am I of value?
 Do you love me?
 Asking this question, Jesus show his vulnerability and his need for love.
 Jesus teaches he is one of the poor.
 Anyone rejected, devalued, ignored, unloved is the image of Jesus as he is treated the same as them.
 When we reject God’s children we are not demonstrating love of God, in fact we are wounding God.
 When Jesus feels the rejection of another, it is him being unloved.
 By not loving others, the question of Jesus is answered, no, I don’t love you Jesus.
 When I reject your brother, your sister, I reject you.

-I was able to attend a retreat with a mix of people, including those with disabilities.
+By not loving others, the question of Jesus is answered, no, I don’t love you Jesus.
+When I reject your brother, your sister, I reject you.
+Share on XI was able to attend a retreat with a mix of people, including those with disabilities.
 On the first night we were asked to come to the front and take the microphone and introduce ourselves.
 Each person was listened to, and welcomed.
 There was a young girl will a special disability, named Williams syndrome.
 She was quite articulate and mature for her age.
 At one point she walked to the front.
 Sitting in the back I could hardly see her because she stood no taller than those sitting in the front row chairs.
 She took the microphone, looked around the room, as if seeing each of us.
 She asked the question, “Do you love me?”
 The very question Jean Vanier heard in those at the heart of l’Arche, the very question Jesus asks.
 She didn’t stay for an answer, having asked the question she moved back to her seat, happy to be present.

 We all want to be loved and belong.
 We all want someone who knows us by name.
 We all want someone who thinks we are important.
 We want to know that we are accepted for who we are.
 But we all have doubts.
 We say to ourselves if people see the real me, the me that doesn’t act appropriately in public, the me who only ever stands naked and vulnerable before myself, they won’t like me.
 If people knew what I really thought, what I really would do if there were no consequences, they would not come near me.
 We convince ourselves if someone does love us it is because they don’t know the real us.

-But in fact, it is when we are vulnerable, when we reveal our weakness, that we are truly open to being loved.
+We convince ourselves if someone does love us it is because they don’t know the real us.
+Share on XBut in fact, it is when we are vulnerable, when we reveal our weakness, that we are truly open to being loved.
 It is in our weakness that God’s strength is made perfect.
 When we need help, people can come to us and say I need help too.
 We are able to form communion, to create community around imperfection.
 We are able to love the other because they reveal their true self and we know they see our real self, so there is no superiority, just mutuality.

-The primary value of the human person does not reside in their reason, or will, their spirit or capacities, but in their heart.
+When we need help, people can come to us and say I need help too.
+We are able to form communion, to create community around imperfection.
+Share on XThe primary value of the human person does not reside in their reason, or will, their spirit or capacities, but in their heart.
 The heart contains an immense mystery for littleness and weakness, showing that we are meant for loving and at an even deeper level, for being loved.
 Jesus lays his heart bare, showing his love for the Father and his immense mercy for sinners, his heart has the capacity for loving and revealing that love.

-The Hebrew people looked for a Messiah that would be powerful and would destroy their enemies.
+The primary value of the human person does not reside in their reason, or will, their spirit or capacities, but in their heart.
+Share on XThe Hebrew people looked for a Messiah that would be powerful and would destroy their enemies.
 Jesus came as a Messiah in the form of a baby who needed care and holding to survive.
 He lived a life of meekness and humility.
 He taught that love is the most important attribute for life.
 He reveled his heart and allowed himself to be wounded.
 It was through his heart that he showed all of creation his reign is not by domination but by love.
 By becoming a baby, trusting his mother, Jesus gave humanity a whole new meaning and completely transformed the relationship between God and humans.
 Jesus did not wish to live a life which was exceptional.
 He chose the life of the littlest, the poorest, the most suffering among us.

-We must not act as if we are perfect, acting as if we are flawless, that we are exceptional.
+Jesus came as a Messiah in the form of a baby who needed care and holding to survive.
+He lived a life of meekness and humility.
+Share on XWe must not act as if we are perfect, acting as if we are flawless, that we are exceptional.
 We are all flawed.
 We are all sinners.
 It is by revealing our littleness, our neediness, our weakness that we reveal our heart.
 The heart contains an immense ability to be revealed showing our joy and sadness, our strength and our weakness, it shows our humanity.
 Through the revelation of our true self we are able to enter into true communion with one another and with God.
 To know one another, to trust one another requires heart knowledge, and it requires vulnerability.
 We may fear this reveals our weakness, but actually it unites us with others and makes us powerful.
 It allows God to perfect strength in us.

 The cry of the poor, the cry of Jesus, “do you love me?” is also our cry.
 It requires we be true and open.
 Once we reveal our true heart, we will be loved and able to love.
 It is then that the Spirit fully takes up divine possession and we are powerful beyond measure.